kewp/jack/README.md

 ## why

-it's a simple way to split a page up into separate components. i don't like how cluttered pure html is and using a framework seems overkill for a static site.
+i'm always frustrated that i cannot see the structure of my html pages at a glance. pure html is too cluttered, and frameworks have too many moving parts.

 ## console usage